agude/agude.github.io/_posts/2017-02-21-switrs_motorcycle_crashes_by_date.md

 whereas the number increases on holidays where people work and then go out afterward, like Halloween.
 Motorcycle accidents do not follow this trend.
-Instead, the holidays show quite disparate results: some holidays dip, some spike, others show almost deviation from a normal day.
+Instead, the holidays show quite disparate results: some holidays dip, some spike, others show almost no deviation from a normal day.

 [dbd]: {% post_url 2016-12-02-switrs_crashes_by_date %}#day-by-day